ahundt/cis/doc/intro.rst

 ICP algorithm that iterates the spatial index of the FindClosestPoint algorithm until an error threshold is reached.
 The spatial index is used to increase efficiency of the ICP algorithm.

-**shouldTerminate()**
+**TerminationCriteria**

-Function implemented to see if the current iterations of the ICP algorithm is within our desired error threshold.
+TerminationCriteria is a C++ Class implemented to evaluate if the current iterations of the ICP algorithm is within our desired error threshold, and to collect statistics on the error as ICP progresses.